Salomé Zourabichvili: Political crisis

 Zourabichvili attended the 61st Munich Security Conference from February 14 to 16, where she held meetings with high-ranking officials.
 She met with Estonian President Alar Karis, Latvian President Edgars Rinkēvičs, Moldovan President Maia Sandu, Council of Europe Secretary General Alain Berset, EU High Representative for Foreign Affairs and Security Policy Kaja Kallas, Helsinki Commission Co-Chair Joe Wilson, Ukrainian President Volodymyr Zelenskyy, Czech President Petr Pavel, Lithuanian President Gitanas Nausėda, Ukrainian Deputy Head of the Presidential Office Andrii Sybiha, French Minister Delegate for Europe Jean-Noël Barrot, and French politician Nathalie Loiseau.

 On 18 February, Zourabichvili and Giorgi Gakharia were both attacked with eggs and verbally insulted at Tbilisi International Airport.
 Zourabichvili was returning from the Munich Security Conference when a group of individuals confronted her, shouting insults and throwing eggs.
 The incident was filmed and shared by Natia Beridze, an employee of the pro-government television channel "PosTV" who had earlier warned Zourabichvili on social media to "wear a raincoat" in anticipation of the attack.
 While Zourabichvili herself was not directly hit, members of her security team sustained injuries.

 On 10 March, a private meeting took place between Zourabichvili and opposition politicians.
 In the meeting, according to Tamar Chergoleishvili, one of the leaders of the Federalists, Zourabichvili proposed the creation of a "common coordination front" to prepare for upcoming parliamentary elections and discussed plans to hold a protest rally on 31 March.
 Badri Japaridze, one of the leaders of Strong Georgia, argued for coordination among political parties and individuals active in the ongoing protests together with Zourabichvili.

 Political positions

 Women's rights and equality

-As the first popularly elected woman president of Georgia, Zourabichvili has advocated for women's rights and equality through social media and from political tribunes.
+As the first popularly elected female president of Georgia, Zourabichvili has advocated for women's rights and equality through social media and from political tribunes.
 She has organized a number of meetings and attended conferences aiming for the empowerment of women and young girls.
 On 5 October 2019, she hosted a meeting of women leaders from Georgia, Belgium and France, later saying on Twitter: "The role of women in our society is crucial and their contribution to our political, cultural, entrepreneurial and educational circles is key to our development."